juliogomez/devops/README.md

 __Congratulations, you just implemented another microservice to provide an additional interface for your users to vote!__

-Please click [here](./demos/myhero_UIs.html) if you want to see a demo of our myhero application being accessed from two different User Interfaces: Web and Webex Teams.
+Please click [here](./demos/myhero_UIs.zip) to download a demo of our myhero application, being accessed from two different User Interfaces: Web and Webex Teams.

 ## How to publish your images